 New research from Greene King finds that although attitudes towards the community are changing, there are still a lot of misconceptions

-BY ANNIE CALLAHAN, IMAGE BY MONSTERA VIA PEXELS
+BY AC CALLAHAN, IMAGE BY MONSTERA VIA PEXELS

 National pub-chain Greene King is celebrating 50 years of progress with their new Progress Pale Ale, named after the Progress Pride flag.
 With donations of 20p for every pint and 10p for every bottle sold going to the Switchboard LGBT+ charity, we suggest you get yourselves down to a Greene King pub and try this tasty pale ale!